Markov-modulated (marked) Poisson processes

 Simulating an MMMPP

-We now show how to simulate an MMMPP and additionally how to generalize to more than two hidden states.
+We now show how to simulate an MMMPP and additionally how to generalise to more than two hidden states.

 set.seed(123)